 Are Teachers Safe?

 Are teachers safe?
 Frankly, most are, but it's a well-known fact that predators gravitate to positions that give them access to children, and that presents a challenge in terms of safe vs. unsafe people.
-We see daily news accounts of arrests, and it's no surprise that perpetrator professions are often "youth minister," "coach," "childcare worker," and "teacher."
+On an almost daily basis, we see news stories of arrests, and it's no surprise that perpetrator professions are often "youth minister," "coach," "childcare worker," and "teacher."
 Because of this, no child serving organization can ever be completely safe.
 So how do we talk with our kids about this?
 How do we tell them that their teacher, or coach, the person they see daily, could be unsafe?

-It's so easy to tell kids "don't talk to strangers" and convince ourselves that we've done our job protecting them from sexual abuse; the fact is, more than 90% of the time, your child's attacker will be someone they know.
-Stranger-danger is a myth; the horrifying reality is that it's those closest to us who pose the most danger to our kids.
+It's so easy to tell kids "don't talk to strangers" and convince ourselves that we've done our job protecting them from sexual abuse; the fact is, more than 90% of the time, your child's abuser will be someone they know.
+Stranger-danger is a myth; the horrifying reality is that most often it's the very people who should be their protectors.

 Would you be comfortable talking with your child about "teacher-danger" or "coach-danger" or "neighbor-danger?"
 If your skin begins to crawl at the thought, you are not alone.
 When we hear stories about the youth pastor who had inappropriate sexual contact with a teen, or the coach who raped a player, it seems outrageous and uncommon, and yet these stories pepper the news on a daily basis.
-What's uncommon is the white van that drove through the neighborhood and took a child.
+What is uncommon is the white van that drove through the neighborhood and kidnapped a child.

 Safe vs. Unsafe ~ The Conversation